Metadata model¶

 Used to index, describe and control objects.
 Some tags are controlled by the platform, some are user-defined |

-By recording object creation and tag modification actions in a time-consistent manner, trac builds a comprehensive audit history of the entire platform and its contents.
+By recording object creation and tag modification actions in a time-consistent manner, the trac platform builds a comprehensive audit history of the entire platform and its contents.

 Objects¶